2-dimensional Lawvere theories, commutativity, and higher Day convolution: Open questions

-define a pseudocommutativity on $T$ in the sense of Hyland and Power.
-It seems that something similar has been done in a recent paper by Manco \cite{Man25}. \item In this paper, we have not touched the second part of Fox's theorem, which says that algebras for the comonad $\underline{\CMon}$ are cartesian monoidal categories.
+In this paper, we have not touched the second part of Fox's theorem, which says that algebras for the comonad $\underline{\CMon}$ are cartesian monoidal categories.
 Note that it is a \textit{property} of a category to be cartesian monoidal, i.e., the $\underline{\CMon}$-coalgebras are algebras for a lax idempotent $2$-monad on $\Cat$ (the finite product completion $2$-monad).
 Recently, a similar result was proved by Kudzman-Blais for linearly distributive categories \cite{Kud25}.
 In our general setting, denote by $Q$ the comonad where $\T$ is a theory with a $w$-commutativity.
-We can consider the forgetful functor $U\colon Q\text{-}\mathsf{Coalg}\to \Mod_w(\T,\Cat)\to \Cat$; under some mild assumptions, this is monadic and it holds for the corresponding monad $P$ on $\Cat$ that $P\text{-}\mathsf{Alg}\cong Q\text{-}\mathsf{Coalg}$.\footnote{We have learned this from John Bourke.} For $\T_{comm}^\flat$, $P$ is the monad for cartesian categories.
+We can consider the forgetful functor $U\colon Q\text{-}\mathsf{Coalg}\to \Mod_w(\T,\Cat)\to \Cat$; under some mild assumptions, this is monadic and it holds for the corresponding monad $P$ on $\Cat$ that $P\text{-}\mathsf{Alg}\cong Q\text{-}\mathsf{Coalg}$.\footnote{We have learned this from John Bourke.} For $\T_{E_\infty}$, $P$ is the monad for cartesian categories.
 The question then becomes: when is $P$ lax idempotent?
 (That generalizes the observation that being coalgebra for $Q$ is a property, as lax idempotent monads on $\Cat$ capture properties.)
-Is the Eckmann-Hilton condition enough? \item Although we have defined the $w$-commutativity for $\mF$-sketches, most of the text considers only the Lawvere $2$-theories.
-It would be interesting to explore some other examples of $\mF$-sketches, for example is there a $w$-commutativity on the sketch for categories? \end{enumerate}